Alvearie/HRI/README.md

 # Health Record Ingestion service
-The IBM Watson Health, Health Record Ingestion service is an open source project designed to serve as a “front door”, receiving health data for cloud-based solutions.
+The IBM Watson Health Health Record Ingestion service is an open source project designed to serve as a “front door”, receiving health data for cloud-based solutions.
 This repo contains the [documentation](https://alvearie.github.io/HRI/) for the project.

 Other repos include:
 - [Alvearie/hri-api-spec](https://github.com/Alvearie/hri-api-spec)